matthewchun93/blackjack/README.md

 * Use an animation to reveal a card when it is drawn.
 * Hide dealer's hole card, and reveal it before dealer's turn.
 * Keep track of wins vs losses.
 * Add betting structure instead of wins vs losses.
 The player with start out with a certain amount of money - say $500.
 There will be a minimum bet of $5.
-The player can choose an amount to bet before each hand.
+The player can choose an amount to bet before each hand.# blackjack